Not-a-cowfr/Snivy-bot/README.md

 # Snivy Bot

-Snivy Bot is a bot built for the hypixel guild "Snivy", all code is open source and the code is free to ~~steal~~ borrow, though I dont recommend using this poor code
+Snivy Bot is a bot built for the hypixel guild "Snivy", all code is open source and the code is free to ~~steal~~ borrow, though I dont recommend using this terrible code

 ## Features
 - Report system